A Snapchat Video Showing A Sexual Assault Led To An Arrest

 Ottawa County Prosecutor James VanEerten said the woman likely captured the videos to create a record of the assault.
 "It's obviously horrific, but at least it allowed us to put a stop to the situation and make a quick arrest in this case," VanEerten said.

 It's unclear how many people received the videos, but VanEerten urged recipients to delete them immediately.
-Investigators are in possession of both videos, and sharing them further would only re-victimise the woman.
+Investigators are in possession of both videos, and sharing them further would only re-victimize the woman.

 This isn't the first time footage of an assault has been streamed on social media.
 In March dozens of people watched a Facebook Live stream of a 15-year-old Chicago girl's assault, but no one called the police.
 Fortunately, recipients of the Ohio woman's Snapchat video took immediate action and helped police make a quick arrest.